 The Alabama State Board of Veterans Affairs (SBVA) approved naming the new state Veterans home in Enterprise after U.S. Army Command Sgt.
 Maj.
-Bennie Adkins on July 9.
+Bennie G. Adkins on July 9.

 The SBVA made the announcement at its quarterly meeting held at the Enterprise Civic Center with the Alabama Department of Veterans Affairs (ADVA), Enterprise Mayor William E. Cooper, and other city and Coffee County officials present.